Schedlr-Team-10/schedlr-ui/README.md

 6. Platform Analytics: Implemented analytics dashboards for LinkedIn and Pinterest, providing users with static data insights to track post performance.
 7. Marketplace for Collaboration: Introduced a marketplace for regular users to collaborate with influencers by sending personalized collaboration requests, including a description of the desired post.
 8. Influencer Marketplace: Designed a marketplace where influencers can review and accept or reject collaboration requests, streamlining the partnership process.
-9. Collaboration Code: Implemented an innovative collaboration code system, where once an influencer approves a collaboration request and the payment is processed, a unique one-time code is generated for the normal user.
+9. Collaboration Code: Implemented an innovative collaboration code system, where once an influencer approves a collaboration request and the payment is processed, a unique code is generated for the normal user.
 This code gives the normal user the ability to post on both their own platform and the influencer's platform simultaneously.
 By applying the code during post creation, the normal user can instantly share content on both accounts, enabling effortless cross-platform collaboration.

 Database Setup: